primitivefinance/primitive-dodoc/README.md

 Feel free to open an issue if you need help or if you encounter a problem!
 Here are some already known problems though:
 - Due to the technical limitations of the Solidity compiler, the documentation of `private` and `internal` functions is not rendered.
 Hence, the documentation of libraries might be close to empty!
 - Functions that are not commented at all might not be rendered.
+- State variables overriding functions defined by an interface might "erase" the name of the parameters.
+A current workaround is to name the function parameters using the `_01`, `_02`, ... format.
 - Special functions such as `constructor`, `fallback` and `receive` might not be rendered.
 - Custom NatSpec tags `@custom:...` are not rendered (yet).